 Dr. Ruth Covell established

 The Ruth M. Covell, MD Geriatrics Education Fund here at UC San Diego with the purpose to provide support for the development of geriatrics education and special educational opportunities for medical students, residents, and fellows, and to encourage trainees to enter the field of geriatrics.
-As part of her gift, the Division of Geriatrics and Gerontology was able to establish an annual award to be given to a graduating medical student, who has shown an expressed interest and demonstrated a commitment to geriatrics through scholarly activities, leadership, and/or participation in geriatrics programs here at UC San Diego.
+As part of her gift, the Division of Geriatrics, Gerontology and Palliative Care was able to establish an annual award to be given to a graduating medical student, who has shown an expressed interest and demonstrated a commitment to geriatrics through scholarly activities, leadership, and/or participation in geriatrics programs here at UC San Diego.
 Dr. Covell has been an advocate for geriatrics programs and education for many years.
 She had a longstanding career at UC San Diego, having retired as Associate Dean in the School of Medicine.
 As part of her accomplishments, she established the Academic Geriatric Resource Center, along with a student-senior partnership course, and was involved locally and at the state- and national-levels in geriatrics.
 She is faculty emeritus and is still actively involved at UC San Diego.

 Why Give?
 Dr. Covell believes it is important to support geriatric education due to the urgent need for more effective strategies to attract trainees to the field and to educate ALL MDs, regardless of specialty, on the basics of treating older adults and resources available to help them.